microsoft/msix-packaging/tdf-guidance.md

-# Developer Guidance to target MSIX Packaging SDK
+# Developer Guidance to target MSIX SDK

 ## Build a package to target the SDK

-The MSIX Packaging SDK offers developers a universal way to distribute package contents to client devices regardless of the OS platform on the client device.
+The MSIX SDK offers developers a universal way to distribute package contents to client devices regardless of the OS platform on the client device.
 This enables developers to package their app content once instead of having to package for each platform.

 To take advantage of the new SDK and the ability to distribute your package contents to multiple platforms, we are providing a way to specify the target platforms where you want your packages to extract to.
 This means, the app developers can ensure that the package contents are being extracted from the package only as desired.